xenses/nanotest-py/README.md

 Installation
 ------------

-_If you are still using v1.x of nanotest, please remove it by hand.
-I apologize for the inconvenience._

 Python 3.2+ or 2.7+ is required due to use of the `argparse` module.

 To run nanotest's own tests before installation: